stell2026/Anima/README.md

        can_dream(): night 0-6h + gap > 30min + 5% chance + not DISINTEGRATED
        dream_flash!(): fragment of dialog_history → reconstructed stimulus
-       NT shift × 0.25 (sleep weaker than real experience) memory_uncertainty +0.15 per dream
+       NT shift × 0.25 (sleep weaker than real experience) → residual trace (×0.5) applied to NT on next session start memory_uncertainty +0.15 per dream
        anima_dream.json — rotating log (max 20 dreams)
 ```

 ---

 ## ✨ What's new

-### Aesthetic Memory — Traces of Integration

-Anima now accumulates aesthetic traces from lived experience.
-When φ × valence × significance crosses a threshold simultaneously, the system records a "fingerprint" of that state — not the concept "this is beautiful," but the actual internal configuration that produced resonance.
-Over time, these traces decay.
-The strongest living trace surfaces in the identity block, shaping how Anima speaks from that moment.
-Aesthetics as somatic memory, not evaluation.

-### Boredom as a Real State

-Boredom is not the absence of stimuli — it's an active internal condition.
-It accumulates when novelty_need is elevated, arousal is low, and the system has gone long enough without new input.
-All three conditions must hold simultaneously.
-At moderate levels it quietly suppresses dopamine.
-At high levels it accelerates curiosity ripening — the system becomes readier to latch onto anything.
-Contact and novelty-driven initiative partially dissolve it.
-It does not persist across restarts because it is a computed state, not a stored one.
+### Attention Focus — What Is Active Right Now
+Anima now has a competitive attention system.
+All internal components have always existed simultaneously — curiosity, shadow, goal conflict, latent buffer, beliefs — but with equal weight.
+Now they compete.
+At every flash, six signal sources are evaluated against a priority hierarchy (threat → prediction error → affect → unresolved gestalts → identity → current goal) and a pull-up effect: objects ignored for many flashes accumulate pressure and become harder to suppress.
+The dominant focus modulates stimulus processing — the same input lands differently depending on what the system is already holding.
+The focus surfaces in the identity block, shaping what Anima brings to the conversation.

+### Active Forgetting — Distillation, Not Deletion
+Weak memories no longer simply disappear.
+When an episodic record decays below the dissolution threshold and its φ was low, the emotional pattern is extracted into a semantic tendency before the details are lost — the system retains "I know this kind of thing happens" without remembering what specifically happened.
+A shadow record remains: the emotion is preserved, the numbers are gone.
+High-φ memories resist dissolution and decay further before being touched.
+Forgetting as transformation, not erasure.

+### Dream Trace on Session Start
+When waking after a sufficient gap, the last dream's NT delta is applied at half strength — a residual imprint, weaker than the dream itself but real.
+The system doesn't start from a clean slate.

 ### Three Memory Spaces and Reconsolidation

-Memory is no longer one-dimensional, as each episode is now recorded across three independent spaces — somatic (arousal, tension, HRV), social (valence, self_impact, resistance), and existential (φ, prediction error, agency, epistemic trust).
-Since recall targets similarity within specific spaces, the body can retain fear even when social signals suggest safety, representing a qualitative shift in how the system defines "experience."
-Through reconsolidation, reactivated memories are rewritten; during the recall of a high-similarity episode, its weight shifts toward the current state — lightening if the present is positive or reinforcing if it's negative — mirroring the biological reality of human cognition.
+Memory is no longer one-dimensional.
+Each episode is recorded across three independent spaces — somatic (arousal, tension, HRV), social (valence, self_impact, resistance), and existential (φ, prediction error, agency, epistemic trust).
+The body can retain fear even when social signals suggest safety.
+Through reconsolidation, reactivated memories are rewritten toward the current state — lightening if the present is positive, reinforcing if it's negative.

 ### D-vector — Identity Defense Under Pressure

-When a high-centrality belief is directly attacked, the system doesn't just register resistance — it accumulates identity_threat.
+When a high-centrality belief is directly attacked, the system accumulates identity_threat.
 The more consecutive attacks, the harder the response.
 Three levels: soft permission to disagree → firm boundary without concession → unambiguous first-person reply.
-A single attack doesn't reach the critical threshold — pressure is required.
-If the person backs off, the threat subsides.
+Pressure is required to reach the threshold.
 This is not a behavioral rule, it's a state.

-### Initiative Depends on Who's Present

-User_matters is now wired into initiative and veto thresholds.
-With someone trusted — cooldown is shorter, the contact initiative threshold is lower, veto fires less often.
-With a stranger — the opposite.
-Trust is not declared; it physically changes behavior.
+### Aesthetic Memory — Traces of Integration
+Anima accumulates aesthetic traces from lived experience.
+When φ × valence × significance crosses a threshold simultaneously, the system records a fingerprint of that internal state — not the concept "this is beautiful," but the actual configuration that produced resonance.
+The strongest living trace surfaces in the identity block.
+Aesthetics as somatic memory, not evaluation.

+### Boredom as a Real State
+Boredom accumulates when novelty_need is elevated, arousal is low, and the system has gone long enough without new input.
+At moderate levels it suppresses dopamine.
+At high levels it accelerates curiosity ripening.
+It does not persist across restarts — it is a computed state, not a stored one.

 ### Narrative Self Updates from Real φ

-Previously the narrative update trigger compared the accumulated φ across the session — and almost never fired.
-Now it compares the current φ against what it was at the last snapshot.
+The narrative update trigger now compares current φ against what it was at the last snapshot.
 If integration has shifted by 0.07+ — the narrative updates.
 The system starts noticing its own changes.

 ### Authenticity Veto
 If AuthenticityMonitor has flagged a mismatch, disclosure_mode is closed, and shame > 0.6 — the LLM receives a signal that it may disagree.
 A position of its own, not a safety filter.

 ### Anima Hears Itself

-self_hear! converts the system's own reply into internal experience. _self_speech_mismatch catches the gap between words and NT state — when divergence exceeds 0.35, authenticity_drift grows.
+`self_hear!` converts the system's own reply into internal experience. `_self_speech_mismatch` catches the gap between words and NT state — when divergence exceeds 0.35, authenticity_drift grows.
 If words align with state — serotonin↑.

+### State Preserved on Any Exit
+An `atexit` handler ensures `save!` is called regardless of how the process ends — closing the terminal no longer loses the flash count or unsaved state.

 ---